cysouw/diathesis/text/c09_adverbials.md

 ### Evaluatives vs. depictives {#sec:adverbial-depictive-predicates}

 Moreover, German ~~adjectives~~ are also frequently used in adverbial syntactic function.
 German adjectives are here strictly defined as stems that can be used as a noun modifier and that are placed in front of that noun, like *sicher* 'safe' in [@next a].
-As an adjective, such stems show agreement with the noun, as indicated by the suffix *-e* in *sichere* [@next a].
+As an adjective, such stems show agreement with the noun, as indicated by the suffix *‑e* in *sichere* [@next a].
 Given a suitable context, all German adjectives can be used syntactically as adverbials.
-In such function, they are unmarked in German (in contrast to English, in which the suffix *-ly* is necessary) and they never show any agreement [@next b].
+In such function, they are unmarked in German (in contrast to English, in which the suffix *‑ly* is necessary) and they never show any agreement [@next b].

 ::: ex
 a.
 Das *sichere* Flugzeug ist teuer.